 Cardinals' first baseman Mark McGwire hits the longest home run in the 30-year history of Riverfront Stadium/Cinergy Field, but the 473-foot shot isn't enough as Ken Griffey Jr.'s homer leads the Reds past St. Louis, 3-2.

 For the first time in team history, the Rangers overcome an eight-run deficit, beating the A's, 17-16.
 The teams tie (Red Sox and A's - June 29, 1950) an American League record as 18 players score, including every starter.

 Former Dodger skipper Tommy Lasorda is named manager of the United States' Olympic baseball team.
 The Hall of Fame pilot won four National League pennants and two World Series titles with Los Angeles.

 Major League Baseball announces each team, based on the comfort level of the franchise, will promote the movie Spider-Man 2 during the first weekend of interleague play, June 11 to 13.
 Seeing it as an opportunity to market the game to younger fans, the promotion will include placing a Spider-Man logo on all the bases.

-With his 352nd round tripper as a catcher, Mike Piazza of the Mets passes Carlton Fisk for most home runs hit by a catcher.
-The Norristown, PA native's historic 405-foot opposite field homer comes off a Jerome Williams' 3-1 fastball during the first inning of the Mets' 8-2 victory at Shea Stadium.
+Mets backstop Mike Piazza passes Carlton Fisk for most home runs hit by a catcher when he hits his 352nd round tripper as a catcher.
+The Norristown, PA native's 405-foot opposite-field historic homer comes off a Jerome Williams' 3-1 fastball during the first inning of the Mets' 8-2 victory at Shea Stadium.